nedbat/coveragepy/doc/cmd.rst

 The ``--debug`` option is available on all commands.
 It instructs coverage.py to log internal details of its operation, to help with diagnosing problems.
-It takes a comma-separated list of options, each indicating a facet of operation to log to stderr:
+It takes a comma-separated list of options, each indicating a facet of operation to log:

-* ``trace``: print every decision about whether to trace a file or not.
-For files not being traced, the reason is also given.
+* ``callers``: annotate each debug message with a stack trace of the callers to that point.

 * ``config``: before starting, dump all the :ref:`configuration <config>` values.

-* ``sys``: before starting, dump all the system and environment information, as with :ref:`coverage debug sys <cmd_debug>`.

 * ``dataio``: log when reading or writing any data file.

+* ``dataop``: log when data is added to the CoverageData object.

 * ``pid``: annotate all debug output with the process id.

 * ``plugin``: print information about plugin operations.

+* ``sys``: before starting, dump all the system and environment information, as with :ref:`coverage debug sys <cmd_debug>`.

+* ``trace``: print every decision about whether to trace a file or not.
+For files not being traced, the reason is also given.

 Debug options can also be set with the ``COVERAGE_DEBUG`` environment variable, a comma-separated list of these options.

+The debug output goes to stderr, unless the ``COVERAGE_DEBUG_FILE`` environment variable names a different file, which will be appended to.